example42/psick/docs/tp.md

 ### Install anything anywhere with a tiny command

 Imagine a simple command, it expects as input the name of an application or a software and installs it.
-It takes case automatically of:
+It takes care automatically of:

   - installing the eventual repositories that provide the package